TeeanRonson/Book-Review-Blockchain-Dapp/README.md

  - [x] GET createBookReview endpoint

 ## Final Deadline Task List & Milestones
- - [ ] NewBookReview FrontEnd
+ - [x] NewBookReview FrontEnd
- - [ ] AllBookReviews FrontEnd
+ - [x] AllBookReviews FrontEnd
- - [ ] Public Private Key generation for clients
- - [ ] Workflow logic for POST /newBookReview
+ - [x] Workflow logic for POST /newBookReview
- - [ ] Workflow logic for GET /allBookReviews
+ - [x] Workflow logic for GET /allBookReviews
- - [ ] Workflow logic for GET /createBookReview
+ - [x] Workflow logic for GET /newBookReview
+ - [x] Workflow for Miner transactions
+ - [x] Workflow for Book Database
+ - [x] Local Transaction pool

 ## Disclaimer & Assumptions
 This project is an academic level abstract of an actual decentralized application on the public blockchain.
 The implementation of the underlying blockchain is simplified to fit the nature of this project, and several assumptions have been made about transactions to allow the project to work seamlessly.

-1. Client that posts a new book review owns sufficient transaction fees
+1. Client that posts a new book review owns sufficient transaction fees and/or application currency
 2. New book review is assumed to be a valid book
+3. Client Nodes have all been signed up to the platform and have obtained a unique private username